-- can be understood by those you are working with - · can understand what they say to you.
+- · can be understood by those you work with - can understand what your boss and workmates say to you.

 New Zealanders speak very fast and their accent is different from other English speakers.
 If you do not understand something, ask the person to speak more slowly and repeat it back to them to make sure you have understood correctly.
 Employers do not mind if you ask them to repeat an instruction many times as you need to make sure that you understand the instruction.